GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ### Usage with Parcel

-_[Coming soon...]_ Parcel v2 also recognises the used syntax, but it's still in development and there are some minor issues to fix before it can be used with this crate.
+The upcoming Parcel v2 also recognises the used syntax and supports WebAssembly and Worker bundling, so should work out of the box.

 ### Usage without bundlers